bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 ##**Option 2**:
 Re-run the g:Profiler using the **ordered** query checked.
 This will run the minimum hypergeometric test. g:Profiler then performs incremental enrichment analysis with increasingly larger numbers of genes starting from the top of the list.
 When this option is checked, **it assumes that the genes were preordered by significance with the most significant gene at the top of the list**.
 Compare the results between "ordered" and non ordered query.

-Note: for this practical lab, the genes were ordered by the number of mutations found in these genes for all samples.
+:information_source: Note: for this practical lab, the genes were ordered by the number of mutations found in these genes for all samples.
 For example, TP53, a highly mutated genes is listed at the top.

 <img src="./images/gp20.png?raw=true" alt="workflow" width="750" />